peerkar/liferay-gsearch/README.md

 ]
 ```

-If you want to use the custom Elasticsearch adapter, please use this one:
+If you are using the custom Elasticsearch adapter, please use this one with an improved mapping and analysis:

 ```
 [
 	{
 		"suggesterName": "phrase",
 		"suggesterType": "phrase",
-		"fieldPrefix": "keywordSearch_",
-		"fieldSuffix": ".ngram",
-		"isLocalized": true,
+		"fieldName": "keywordSearch_$language_id.ngram",
 		"numberOfSuggestions":  5,
 		"confidence": "0.1f",
 		"gramSize": "2",